Last updated: January 2026 – This article reflects the latest automated dispatch capabilities and market developments.

 After all, not all dispatching software solutions are created equal.
 Some platforms originated in food delivery and don’t work for more complex distribution efforts, others as lightweight apps that don’t scale effectively, and others are legacy long-haul solutions that require cumbersome on-premises installations.

-Let's cut through the marketing hype and focus on five capabilities your routing and dispatching software for trucking absolutely shouldn't do without:
+Let’s cut through the marketing hype and focus on what automated dispatching actually is and the five capabilities your routing and dispatching software for trucking absolutely shouldn’t do without.

 1. Seamless Order Import